birdneststream/asciibird/README.md

 ## Bugs in v1

-* Undo sometimes stops working.
+* Ignore checkboxes when saving/copy brush

 ##### Fixed

 * System to review the localStorage data and update any differences
 * Asciis sometimes open with 1 more block width and height
 * The layers and undo sometimes may have bugs, but seems hard to replicate.
+Related to undo bug.
+* Undo sometimes stops working.

 ##### To fix before properly releasing v1